First day early voting breaks 2016 presidential early-voting record

 SHREVEPORT, La.
 (KTAL/KMSS) – Almost 90,000 Louisiana early-voters cast their ballots on Saturday, the first day of early voting for Louisiana’s gubernatorial runoff election – more than the 77,059 early voters on the first day of early voting in the Oct.
 12 primary election.

-Incumbent Gov. John Bel Edwards is facing challenger Eddie Respone in Nov.
+Incumbent Gov. John Bel Edwards is facing challenger Eddie Rispone in Nov.
 16 runoff.
 The only other statewide runoff is between incumbent Secretary of State Kyle Ardoin and Gwen Collins-Greenup.

 The hotly contested governor’s race brought out the state’s highest first day early voting number in history – 89, 623 – just over 3 percent of the state’s 2,973,667 voters.
 That’s 2,600 more votes than were cast on the first day of early voting in the 2016 presidential election, the record-holder until Saturday.